 “Our processes are brand new, and we have a lot of people to work with,” Wallace said.
 “That’s the opportunistic piece that usually attracts millennials.
 We strive to be a place where a lot of people can grow, and millennials are a workforce that I think are very interesting but also remind me of myself when I started to work.
 I haven’t quite figured out if it’s a different problem or if it’s just another problem that’s come back for us to think about again.”

 While still a relatively new company, Wallace and her team find it important to continuously work around their hire values – be authentic, be bold and be caring.

 “How do you be bold and care about people?”
 Wallace said.
 “It’s a big part of our culture because we’re healthcare.
 I spend a lot of time talking about or encouraging boldness.
 We can be bold in our paying business, we can be bold in our sales business and we can be bold in HR.”

 That idea can be seen in several companies, including Porsche Cars North America.

-12Ph.D.
-Astrid Fontaine, vice president of human resources, culture and innovation at Porsche, said she has the opportunity to be innovative with her team because of fewer regulations than her European counterparts.
+Astrid Fontaine 12PhD, Vice President of HR, Culture, and Innovation at Porsche Cars North America, said she has the opportunity to be innovative with her team because of technology advances and new team structures.